 - The fragility of the landscape to development and change

-Fragile landscapes are more likely to be destroyed by a large number of tourist.
-This implies that there must be a limit to the number of tourist who can visit such destinations, so as not to exceed the capacity.
+Fragile landscapes are more likely to be destroyed by a large number of tourists.
+This implies that there must be a limit to the number of tourists who can visit such destinations, so as not to exceed the capacity.

 - The level of tourism development and infrastructure.

-If development is rapidly taking place in an area without an effort to sustainably maintain the vegetation, it could lead to deforestation.
-In this case the carrying capacity has been exceeded.
+If development is rapidly taking place in an area without any effort to sustainably maintain the vegetation, it could lead to deforestation.
+In this case, the carrying capacity has been exceeded.